 - Are you using Twitter as a tool or still just tweeting about mozzarella sticks with your buddies?
 If you just can’t adulterate your personal account, consider making a separate one to get your professional name out there.

 - A quick illustration: Watch this clip, then scroll down through the comments.
-Why does something like this seem so familiar?
+Why does something like this (salty language – you’ve been warned!) seem so familiar?

 - Many sites are toughening up on commenters.
-Popular Science actually shut down its comment section, arguing that they’re “bad for science.”
+Popular Science was one of the first to shut down its comment section, arguing that they’re “bad for science,” and NPR followed suit in 2016.

-- Google tried bringing its “real names” policy to YouTube in 2013, but in July 2014, it backed off.
+- Google tried bringing a “real names” policy to YouTube in 2013, but in July 2014, it backed off.
 What’s so great about anonymity that it scared off Google?